 If all of the sentences in your blog post take up four lines of text, readers may get bored or exhausted halfway through and click away.
 If they are all short and choppy, it can feel uncomfortably bumpy, like reading on a plane with heavy turbulence.

 Fix the problem by varying sentence length.
 Follow a long, detail-packed sentence with a short bit of commentary to emphasize your point and create rhythm.
 Yep.
 Even one-word sentences are great tools to keep handy.

 7. YOU CHOSE AN OVERCROWDED LAYOUT

-I’m sure you’ve visited one of those websites that uses every square inch of its real estate to tell you something.
+I’m sure you’ve visited one of those websites that use every square inch of its real estate to tell you something.
 From blinking ads to recommended content, everywhere you look something is yelling at you to do a thing.
 And all the lines of text are squished as tightly together as possible.
 Not only can this overwhelm a reader, scaring them away from your site altogether, it can also be ridiculously distracting and send them off on a tangent to some other corner of your website…or even off your website onto someone else’s, never to return!

 Fix the problem by giving a reader room to breathe.
 White space is your friend.
-Increase the line height of your body text and leave some empty space here and there.
-Be judicious about the links, images and ads you include on your blog post, and make sure they supplement the experience rather than detract from it.
+Increase the line-height of your body text and leave some empty space here and there.
+Be judicious about the links, images, and ads you include on your blog post, and make sure they supplement the experience rather than detract from it.

 Here’s the honest to God truth: getting a reader to stick with you all the way through a blog post is no easy feat.
-Set yourself up for success by creating a welcoming, pleasant and digestible experience on your blogs posts!
+Set yourself up for success by creating a welcoming, pleasant and digestible experience on your blog posts!

 Do you have more tips for great blog design?
 Share them in the comments!